-Maybe the song “Let It Be” is best with the orchestration and a new guitar lead by McCartney, but “Road” is over-the-top with “angel voices” McCartney never approved.
+Maybe the song “Let It Be” is best with the orchestration and a new guitar lead, but “Road” is over-the-top with “angel voices” McCartney never approved.
 It would be interesting to hear a version that kept the orchestra, but dropped the choir.
 McCartney might have been okay with that.
 The big productions were the exact opposite of the original intent, and while the result is a mix of good and not so good, it was mostly unnecessary.

 As can be seen in the film, the original versions of “Get Back”, “Let It Be”, “Two Of Us”, and “The Long And Winding Road” were excellent long before Phil Spector was involved.
 George Harrison’s original non-Spector versions of “I Me Mine” and “For You Blue” sound great, with George’s voice clearer.
 Spector also should have chosen the simpler version of John Lennon’s “Across The Universe” that appeared on the anthology series.

 Phil Spector certainly deserves credit for wading through the tapes to pull the album together, but maybe George Martin’s quip is the best description of the result.
 He said the album jacket should have said “Produced by George Martin, over-produced by Phil Spector.”